Search by Keyword

 A 50th Anniversay edition of the compilation album "The Beatles / 1962 - 1966" (aka "The Red Album") was released on November 10th, 2023.
 This expanded release included 12 additional songs for a total of 38 tracks, including the new mix of "I Saw Her Standing There" detailed above, and was made available as a double CD and as a triple vinyl release on both black and red vinyl.

 On April 20th, 2024, Apple Records released "I Saw Her Standing There" as one of four 3" singles on Record Store Day as an "RSD Exclusive Release."
 Only 1500 copies each were made of these limited edition releases which can only be played on 3" turntables, Crosley Manufacturing also releasing a limited edition package on this day including a special Beatles Mini Turntable, record carrying case and all four Beatles singles.
-These releases were made in celebration of the 60th Anniversary of The Beatles appearances on the Ed Sullivan Show.
+These releases were made in celebration of the 60th Anniversary of The Beatles' first appearance on the Ed Sullivan Show on February 9th, 1964.

 Although the song has been covered numerous times (by artists such as Jerry Garcia, The Tubes, Bob Welch, Cliff Richard, The Chipmunks and even George Martin himself), the most noteworthy is a cover version by teen superstar Tiffany, whose version, titled “I Saw Him Standing There” peaked at #7 on the Billboard Hot 100 in 1988.
 This would be the highest placement of the song on the charts, making it a confirmed Top 10 hit in the US.
 In spite of the popularity of this version at the time, there is no doubt that the original Beatles version has made the greater impact on American audiences to date.